 The organization Equality Now is dedicated to making discrimination against women history, and

-tracks laws—including the 10 listed below—that discriminate against women and works to help change laws and attitudes.
-These laws range from the absurd to the horrifying, from not allowing driving to legally permitting abuse in certain cases.
+tracks laws—including the ones listed below—that discriminate against women and works to help change laws and attitudes.
+These laws range from the absurd to the horrifying:

 1. Women can be kidnapped